-The single-vertex result presented here is suggestive of the more general case with diagrams with two or more vertices: Loops do not modify the leading dependence of diagrams on powers of $\ln a(\tau)$ .
+The single-vertex result presented here is suggestive of the more general case with diagrams with two or more vertices: Loops should not modify the leading dependence of diagrams on powers of $\ln a(\tau)$ .
 Of course, the analysis of diagrams with two or more vertices is much more complicated as loops carry external momenta.
-However, from the present analysis it should be clear that their treatment should not require the introduction of comoving cutoffs.
-More precisely, loop integrals should be performed within the dimensional regularization scheme, with ultraviolet and infrared divergences treated in the standard way.
-A promising avenue to settle the situation with more complicated diagrams is offered by recent developments of techniques to integrate general diagrams in de Sitter spacetime [54-56].
+However, from the present analysis it should be clear that their treatment cannot depend on the nature of cutoffs.
+If possible, loop integrals should be performed within the dimensional regularization scheme, with ultraviolet and infrared divergences treated in the standard way.
+A promising avenue to settle the situation with more complicated diagrams is offered by recent developments in integrating general diagrams in de Sitter spacetime [60-62], or large-N techniques [63].

 Naturally, the class of theories we are dealing with, being non-renormalizable, will require the introduction of terms (possibly non-local) in order to eliminate infrared divergences without breaking the crucial property of time translation invariance found in the starting theory.
 This breaking should only be reflected in correlation functions [1-3] due to the use of the Bunch-Davies state but not in the Lagrangian.
 This is in contrast with earlier works featuring dimensional regularization, which result in counterterms explicitly breaking de Sitter invariance.
 Note that here we are in the rigid de Sitter limit, controlled by the perturbative condition in Eq.
-(48), which differs from the case of inflation where time-translation invariance is lost [57] as a result of a preferred time set by the slow-rolling inflaton.
+(51), which differs from the case of inflation where time-translation invariance is lost [64] as a result of a preferred time set by the slow-rolling inflaton.